jchavarri/FramerNavigationComponent/modules/navigationController.md

 Implements a navigation controller with a similar default configuration as the iOS one.

+## Basic usage

+- Copy the `navigationController.coffee` file into your `modules` folder
+- Add `NavigationController = (require "navigationController").NavigationController`
+- Create the NavigationController: `navigationController = new NavigationController
+	initialLayer: yourFirstLayer`

 ## Constructor params

 - `firstLayer` _(required)_ — The layer to initialize the navigation controller with.